redhat-developer/vscode-openshift-extension-pack/openshift/README.md

 > If you do not have an OpenShift subscription, [sign up today](https://openshift.io/) for a free account.

+# OpenShift Extensions Included

+## OpenShift Connector

+* The [OpenShift Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector) lets you interact with Red Hat OpenShift and build and deploy your code to your cluster immediately after you save you changes.
+This benefits from instant feedback and can thus validate the changes in real-time.

-## Server Adapters
+## Server Connector

-* The [Server Adapter Extension](https://github.com/redhat-developer/vscode-adapters) lets you connect Visual Studio Code to your server adapters and run, deploy apps !!
+* The [Server Connector Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-server-connector) lets you connect Visual Studio Code to your server adapters(WildFly, EAP, minishift) and run, deploy apps !!

+## Project Initializer by Red Hat

+* The [Project Initializer](https://marketplace.visualstudio.com/items?itemName=redhat.project-initializer) extension based on Red Hat Launcher to generate quickstart projects using Visual Studio Code.

 ## Kubernetes Tools

 * The [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension for interacting with Kubernetes clusters.

-## Docker Explorer

-* The [Docker Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.docker-explorer) lets to manage Docker Containers, Docker Images, Docker Hub.

-## Docker

-* The [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension makes it easy to build, manage and deploy containerized applications.

 ## Installation